 Whether an adoption is undertaken via an adoption agency or by making an application direct to court after giving notice to the local authority, the final part of the process is the court hearing to consider the application for an Adoption Order.

-Once permission has been granted, you can apply for the Adoption Order on form A58, also available from your local Family Court.
+You can apply for the Adoption Order on form A58, also available from your local Family Court.
 The applicant will be the prospective adopter(s).

 The respondents will be each person with Parental Responsibility for the child (unless they have given notice stating that they do not wish to be informed of any adoption), any person who is named in a Child Arrangements Order as a person with whom the child is to have contact or spend time with, any Local Authority or adoption agency connected with the child’s adoption, and in some circumstances the child.